Unit Tests#

 What to test#

-Utilitarian functions that carry out processing within the provider, that don't need contact with AWS, are candidates for unit testing.
-In specific, any moderately to very complex utilitarian function should have a corresponding unit test.
+Utilitarian functions that carry out processing within the provider and don't need contact with AWS are candidates for unit testing.
+Any moderate to very complex utilitarian function should have a corresponding unit test.

-Rather than being a burden, using unit tests often saves time (and money) during development because they can be run quickly and locally.
-In addition, rather than mentally processing all edge cases, you can use test cases to refine the function's behavior.
+Rather than being a burden, using unit tests often save time and money during development because they can be run quickly and locally.
+In addition, rather than mentally processing all edge cases, you can use test cases to refine a function's behavior.

 Where they go#